-41. Finishing One Course Work
+41. Finishing Flatwork

 This work consists of pouring concrete of an approved mix four inches thick in one layer.
 Concrete shall be scored into blocks (control joints) no more than 30 square feet in area or as directed by the Bureau of Engineering.
 All scoring shall extend at least 5/8 inch into the slab.
-Saw cutting is not permitted in lieu of control joint scoring or expansion joint installation.
+Saw cutting is permitted in lieu of control joint scoring but is not approved in lieu expansion joint installation.